 In addition to procedures, policies may have associated documents that support the implementation of the policy.
 These may include forms, templates, and manuals (the latter may include appendices, etc.).
-The Policy Owner and Administrator are responsible for ensuring these are developed, associated, and revised, and submitted to SPA for posting.
-SPA must obtain an e-mail (via Policy@rdc.ab.ca) from the person with approval authority prior to posting the document on the Policy and Procedures webpage or on the Loop.
+The Policy Owner and Administrator are responsible for ensuring these are developed, associated, and revised, and submitted to the Manager, Judicial and Academic Affairs for posting.
+The Manager, Judicial and Academic Affairs must obtain an e-mail (via policy@rdpolytech.ca) from the person with approval authority prior to posting the document on the Policy and Procedures webpage or on theLoop.